daumling/logo/spec/discussion.md

 Currently, all Logo implementations that I know use the IEEE-754 floating point format, which introduces hard-to-explain rounding errors.
 Why is 0.1 + 0.2 = 0.300000000000004?
 OK, this could also be an implementation issue, but maybe we could agree on a BigInt format with, say, 64 bits with a fixed number of decimals, maybe configurable.

+Terrapin Logo, for example tries to avoid confusion by defining a global :EPSILON; when comparing two floating-point numbers, they are considered equal if their absolute difference is <= the value of :EPSILON.
+Together with the ability to define the number of decimals in numeric output, this may be enough to hide these representational errors caused by the IEEE-754 format.

 ## Variables

 Goal: Remove the colon notation.